quiquee/obc-docs/protocol-spec.md

 ```
 **Definition of fields:**
-- `type` - The type of transaction, which is 1 of the following:
+- `type` - The type of the transaction, which is 1 of the following:
 	- `UNDEFINED` - Reserved for future use.
   - `CHAINCODE_NEW` - Represents the deployment of a new chaincode.
 	- `CHAINCODE_UPDATE` - Reserved for future use.
 	- `CHAINCODE_EXECUTE` - Represents a chaincode function execution that may read and modify the world state.
 	- `CHAINCODE_QUERY` - Represents a chaincode function execution that may only read the world state.